crpCph/cosc499_exercise/README.md

-# cosc499_exercise
+# Cosc499_exercise
-Individual git exercise
+Individual git exercise that focuses on features.
+For this example a simple array classes were made as independent features.

 ## Sortable String Array Feature